 Table 4.
-Summary v of commitment of employees of RSU Santosa Hosnital Bandung g Central, 2023 (n=50) Table 4.
-Summar y of communication of employees or Kot Bantosa Hospital Danuung 5 Central, 2025 (n=50)
+Summary v of commitment of en nployees of RSU Santos a Hospital Bandung Central, 2023 (n=50)

-· · · · · , , , Indicator Score Criteria Attachment to perform work diligently 202 Commit Attachment to cooperate with other fields 151 Committed enough Attachment to additional duties 148 Committed enough Attachment to remain loyal (dedication) to the organization 204 Commit Attachment to obey (loyal) to the rules to the Organization 210 Commit Attachment to maintain personal integrity within the 194 Commit Organization Belief in the organization's mission 225 Commit Belief in organizational goals 204 Commit Belief in the organization's strategy 199 Commit Confidence in the assigned task 195 Commit Belief in the prospects of the organization 206 Commit Trust in decisions made by leaders 222 Commit Attachment to perform work diligentlyAttachment to cooperate with other fieldsAttachment to additional dutiesAttachment to additional dutiesAttachment to remain loyal (dedication) to the organizationAttachment to obey (loyal) to the rules to the OrganizationAttachment to maintain personal integrity within the OrganizationBelief in the organization's missionBelief in organization's strategyConfidence in the assigned taskBelief in the prospects of the organization Attachment to perform work diligently202Attachment to cooperate with other fields151Attachment to additional duties148Attachment to remain loyal (dedication) to the organization204Attachment to remain loyal (dedication) to the organization204Attachment to obey (loyal) to the rules to the Organization210Attachment to maintain personal integrity within the Organization194Belief in the organization's mission225Belief in organizational goals204Belief in the organization's strategy199Confidence in the assigned task195Belief in the prospects of the organization206
+No. Indicator Score Criteria 1.
+Attachment to perform work diligently 202 Commit 2.
+Attachment to cooperate with other fields 151 Committed enough 3.
+Attachment to additional duties 148 Committed enough 4.
+Attachment to remain loyal (dedication) to the organization 204 Commit 5.
+Attachment to obey (loyal) to the rules to the Organization 210 Commit 6.
+Attachment to maintain personal integrity within the Organization 194 Commit 7.
+Belief in the organization's mission 225 Commit 8.
+Belief in organizational goals 204 Commit 9.
+Belief in the organization's strategy 199 Commit 10.
+Confidence in the assigned task 195 Commit 11.
+Belief in the prospects of the organization 206 Commit 12.
+Trust in decisions made by leaders 222 Commit